 In establishing the Board, Congress sought to bring the best talent available to focus on health and safety oversight associated with the design, construction, operation, and decommissioning of DOE's defense nuclear facilities.
 The recruitment and retention of scientific and technical staff with outstanding qualifications are the key components in the Board's human capital strategy.
 The Board has assembled a small and highly talented technical staff with extensive backgrounds in science and engineering disciplines, such as nuclear-chemical processing, conduct of operations, general nuclear safety analysis, conventional and nuclear explosive technology and safety, storage of nuclear materials, nuclear criticality safety, and radioactive waste management.
-Most of the technical staff members possess practical nuclear experience gained from duty in the U.S. Navy's Nuclear Propulsion Program (also known as Naval Reactors), the nuclear weapons field, or the civilian nuclear power industry.
+Most of the technical staff have technical master's degrees, and many hold doctoral degrees.
+Many of the Board's technical staff members possess practical nuclear experience gained from duty in the U.S. Navy's Nuclear Propulsion Program (also known as Naval Reactors), the nuclear weapons field, or the civilian nuclear power industry.
 In order to accomplish the Board's highly technical mission, it is of paramount importance that the Board receives funds to meet the salary and benefit requirements of the staff.